stefanatanasovmk/cyclehelsinki/README.md

 **PLEASE MAKE SURE THAT THE PATHS TO YOUR LOCAL CSV FILES ARE CORRECT**

-### 3. Change the proxy for the frontend

-- In ~/client package.json file, change proxy to "http://localhost:4000/"

-### 4. Build the app
+### 3. Build the app

 - in the root directory execute buildApp script

 > ./buildApp.sh

-**The frontend should start running on port 3000, and the backend on port 4000 on your local machine.
-You will be able to see the app on both ports on your browser.**
+**Inserting of the data, testing, and building the app should take less than 20 minutes.
+If everything goes fine, the app should start running on port 4000.**

 ## Run only the frontend locally